-Supervised work The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.
+Methodologies Description Lecturing The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.
+Problem solving The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.

-Laboratory practices The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.
+Mentored work The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.
+Laboratory practica The teacher will resolve the doubts of the students in his office at the schedule established and published on the school website.